lgryaznova/GettingAndCleaningData/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The output of the script is written to the file called **'tidydata.txt'** located in the working directory.
+The output of the script is written to the file called **tidydata.txt** located in the working directory.

 The repo also includes **CodeBook.md** which describes the meaning of each column in the tidy data set produced by the script.